DangerCove/dangercove.com/privacy.markdown

 - You can optionally provide an anonymous system profile.

 Please refer to the DevMate privacy statement for more information: <a href="https://devmate.com/policy/">https://devmate.com/policy/</a>.

+### Gumroad

+Sales of our license key activated digital products are processed by <a href="https://gumroad.com">Gumroad</a>, a US based online shopping platform which we feel handles your personal information with the care we demand.
+They provide the following services for Danger Cove products:

+- Gumroad hosts the shopping cart of our license key activated products.
+- Gumroad handles all purchase related emails.
+- Gumroad handles all information required to facilitate the sale including:
+- Creditcard details.
+- Personal contact information.
+- Shipping address.

+Please refer to the Paddle privacy statement for more information: <a href="https://gumroad.com/privacy/">https://gumroad.com/privacy/</a>.

 ## Support